awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 For its logs, Elasticsearch uses [Apache Log4j 2](https://logging.apache.org/log4j/2.x/) and its built\-in log levels \(from least to most severe\) of `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, and `FATAL`\.

 If you enable error logs, Amazon ES publishes log lines of `WARN`, `ERROR`, and `FATAL` to CloudWatch\.
-Amazon ES also publishes several exceptions from the `DEBUG` level, including:
+Amazon ES also publishes several exceptions from the `DEBUG` level, including the following:
 + `org.elasticsearch.index.mapper.MapperParsingException`
 + `org.elasticsearch.index.query.QueryShardException`
 + `org.elasticsearch.action.search.SearchPhaseExecutionException`
 + `org.elasticsearch.common.util.concurrent.EsRejectedExecutionException`
 + `java.lang.IllegalArgumentException`

-Error logs can help with troubleshooting in many situations, including:
+Error logs can help with troubleshooting in many situations, including the following:
 + Painless script compilation issues
 + Invalid queries
 + Indexing issues